gardner-lab/labpy/README.md

 moves them to the user's computer, and extracts only the segments of the file that contain bird calls and songs.
 It can be run as an executable.

+### Script summary

+When run with the proper commandline arguments, this script will move files from the GardnerLab Recording Room Computer.
+These files are only associated with the recording channel(s) and the date of recording that you specify.

 ### Installation Prerequisites:

   1. Make sure you have MATLAB also installed on your computer.
 This script assumes MATLAB is located in your `/Applications` folder